walterbrown17/clutch_riding/Clutch_Riding_PRD_Document.md

 ## 1.2 Scope
 - **In Scope:** Processing of historical engine cycles, detection of clutch and normal riding events, and permanent storage of these events in a new database table.
-- **Out of Scope:** Real-time monitoring, driver-facing dashboards (covered in a separate product PRD).

 ## 1.3 Definitions